weishengwu/eShopOnContainers---msft/Windows-setup.md

 If you want to explore the code and debug the application to see it working, you have to install Visual Studio.

-You have to install at least VS 2019 (16.8 or later) and you can install the latest release from https://visualstudio.microsoft.com/vs/.
+You have to install VS 2022 and you can install the latest release from https://visualstudio.microsoft.com/vs/.

 **Make sure you have the latest .NET 6 SDK from <https://dotnet.microsoft.com/download/dotnet/6.0> installed.**